winglang/wing/libs/wingsdk/API.md

 ---

-### OperationPolicy <a name="OperationPolicy" id="@winglang/wingsdk.core.OperationPolicy"></a>
+### OperationAnnotation <a name="OperationAnnotation" id="@winglang/wingsdk.core.OperationAnnotation"></a>

-A policy specifying what resources an operation may access.
+Annotations about what resources an inflight operation may access.

-The following example policy says that the operation may call "put" on a resource named "inner", or it may call "get" on a resource passed as an argument named "other".
+The following example says that the operation may call "put" on a resource named "inner", or it may call "get" on a resource passed as an argument named "other".

 *Example*